eAlexandrohin/ds/README.md

+# Flameds
-> to clear the destop by creating folder with data template name and moving all files to it
+Minitool that clears destop from screenshots made by Flameshot by creating folder with data template name and moving all files to it.